genericsimd/generic_simd/docs/apiguide/README.md

   Lane:4,
   Type: "bool",
   Category: "datatype",
   Description: "Data representation and operations on a vector of 4 boolean values.
 This is used in predicated vector operations.
-Specifically the ith value of svec<4,bool> indicates whether the ith lane of a predicated vector operation is enabled or not"
+Specifically the ith value of svec<4,bool> indicates whether the ith lane of a predicated vector operation is enabled or not",
+  Example: "Sample code.
+Use <br> for line break"
 }
 ```